What Grows Where?

 • A truly delightful user experience, a joy to use

-The Exploratorium is a museum meant for all visitors, regardless of their age or interests, so the client did not want to prioritize the potential users.
-We did, however, group the users into buckets to outline their goals and limitations:
+The Exploratorium is a museum designed for visitors of all ages and interests, so the client chose not to prioritize specific user groups.
+We still organized users into categories, however, to better outline their goals and potential limitations:

 User